ELEVATE-Project/documents/src/docusaurus/docs/using-the-mentored-mobile-application.md

 import PartialExample from './_mentored.mdx';
-import PartialExample from './_shiksha.mdx';
+import Shiksha from './_shiksha.mdx';
 import ReactPlayer from 'react-player';
 import overviewURL from './media/overview.mp4';

 # About the MentorED Mobile Application

-The <PartialExample mentored /> mobile application is integrated with the microservices hosted by <PartialExample shiksha />.
-The application uses the authentication, notifications, user management, and mentoring services hosted on the <PartialExample shiksha /> Cloud.
+The <PartialExample mentored /> mobile application is integrated with the microservices hosted by <Shiksha shiksha />.
+The application uses the authentication, notifications, user management, and mentoring services hosted on the <Shiksha shiksha /> Cloud.

 The following table summarizes the activities mentors and mentees can carry out using the <PartialExample mentored /> mobile application.